Nanobeef/BoidSim/readme.md

 This is the 3rd iteration of this type of simulation that I have made.

 All 3 Revision have used a fixed-grid spatial partining approach.
-Revision 2 and 3 use integer coordinate (or conRevision) and a bitshift to find the grid cells really fast.
+Revision 2 and 3 use integer coordinates, or conversion, and a bitshift to find the grid cells really fast.
 Still the more significant issue is cache-efficiency rather than instruction latency.

 1.)
 Floating-Point Coordinates
 - float-32 position and velocity